 What is an LLC?

 Without officially filing formation documents, a business operated by a single owner is considered a sole proprietorship by default.
-The key distinction between a sole proprietorship and an single member LLC is that the owner of a sole proprietorship retains individual responsibility for all the liabilities of the business.
+The key distinction between a sole proprietorship and a single-member LLC is that the owner of a sole proprietorship retains individual responsibility for all the liabilities of the business.
 If your business has a judgment or other legal claim against it, you personally would be on the hook for payment as a sole proprietor.
-The same holds true as a partnership vs a multi-member LLC, but as a partnership if one of the partners gets the business in trouble, each of the partner’s personal assets are at risk.
+The same holds true as a partnership vs a multi-member LLC, but as a partnership, if one of the partners gets the business in trouble, each of the owner’s personal assets are at risk.

 How Does Having an LLC Protect You?